deepdsl/deepdsl/README.md

 ## FAQ
 - What should I do if I receive compilation errors in the TestNetwork.scala code after I upgrade code?
      - You can simply delete {your_home_folder}/.m2/repository/deepdsl/deepdsl-compile/0.1/deepdsl-compile-0.1.jar and rebuild.
+- What if my maven build / execution process gives me "Caused by: jcuda.CudaException: CUDA_ERROR_UNKNOWN" like error?
+     - This means your installation of CUDA is not complete or correct.
+Please follow the [CUDA installation checking link] to verify and reinstall.
+- I can build the project successfully (e.g. with "mvn -Plinux64 clean install") but I received "Caused by: org.fusesource.lmdbjni.LMDBException: No such file or directory" when I run "mvn -Plinux64 exec:java -Dexec.mainClass="deepdsl.gen.Alexnet"", what should I do?
+     - Congratulations, you are actually very close to run the examples.
+The only thing you need is to have some Imagenet data in the LMDB format.
+You receive the attached error because you don’t have the llmdb imagenet dataset in place.
+Please read the section "Default location for training and testing data" in this page for details on how to download the dataset and convert it to the Caffe lmdb format.
+Again, you need to put lmdb files to the assumed folder “dataset/imagenet/ilsvrc12_train_lmdb”.

 [JCuda]: <http://jcuda.org/>
 [DeepDSL]: <http://openreview.net/pdf?id=Bks8cPcxe>